 Cause of Internal Derangement of Knee

-Physical trauma is the major cause of internal derangement of knee, sports injury being the commonest form of trauma.
+Physical trauma is the major cause of internal derangement of the knee, sports injury being the commonest form of trauma.

 The following are some of the known mechanisms